When working with PEPs you need to be particularly careful. Detect cover-ups in order to identify links.

 Be on the alert: Doing Due Diligence on PEPs

-In many organizations there is a widespread but mistaken idea that because you have worked with your business partners for many years, you know them sufficiently well and therefore do not need to perform a thorough check.
+In many organizations there is a widespread but mistaken idea that because you have worked with your business partners for many years, you know them sufficiently well and therefore do not need to perform a thorough risk and compliance check.
 This insight is usually lacking if you go further along the supply chain and realize that it affects the beneficial owner.
 This means that it is essential to check suppliers and also their suppliers against PEP lists to see if someone is a political figure.

-With regard to holders of public office at sub-national level, PEP checks are usually regarded as unnecessary unless the person’s political importance is similar to that of a person in a similar position at national level.
+With regard to holders of public office at sub-national level, PEP checks are usually regarded as unnecessary unless the person’s political importance is similar to that of a person in a similar public position at national level.
 In addition, KYC PEP checks are not necessary for business relationships that involve only occasional or very small financial transactions.

-A Search & Retrieve API enables ongoing monitoring of specific records, such as PEP and watch lists, for integration with in-house systems for proactive risk management and anti-money laundering (AML) checks.
+A Search & Retrieve API enables ongoing monitoring of specific records, such as PEP and watchlists, for integration with in-house systems for proactive risk management and anti-money laundering (AML) checks.

 What risks do organizations face if their PEP due diligence is insufficiently thorough?